thinkaxelthink/leadershipdocs/onboarding/HowToAxel.md

+Hi {NAME},

-Hi, welcome to the Expand Audience team.
+welcome to the Expand Audience team.
 I’m so glad you are here at WeWork.

 It’s going to take a solid quarter to figure this place out.
 I understand the importance of first impressions, and I know you want to get a check in the win column, but this is a complex place full of equally complex humans.
-Take your time, meet everyone, go to every meeting, write things down, and ask all the questions – especially about all those baffling acronyms and emoji.
+Take your time, meet everyone, go to every necessary meeting, write things down, and ask all the questions – especially about all those baffling acronyms and emoji.

 One of the working relationships we need to define is ours.
 The following is a user guide for me and how I work.
 It captures what you can expect out of the average week working with me, how I like to work, my north star principles, and some of my, uh, nuance.
 My intent is to accelerate our working relationship with this document.[^1]